Riding Therapy Pioneers

 Creates friendships Helps muscle co-ordination Builds self-confidence It is great fun!

-Therapeutic riding and hippotherapy provide multiple life-changing physical and social benefits to riders thanks to the movement, warmth and rhythm of the horse.
+Therapeutic riding and hippotherapy provide multiple life-changing physical, learning, behavioural and social benefits to riders thanks to the movement, warmth and rhythm of the horse.
 Therapy rides are led by our trained volunteer Coaches who teach riding skills with an emphasis, where possible, on the therapeutic effects.
 Hippotherapy, from the Greek work ‘hippo’ meaning ‘horse’, is a form of physiotherapy on horseback and is led by a specialist physiotherapist called a hippotherapist.

 - Functional movement